 Braids and Twists

 Braiding or twisting our kinks is an ancient practice and continues to be a favourite, especially in winter.
 Twisting protect hair against cold and wind, while giving it a break from frequent manipulation.
 It doesn’t hurt chunky braids and kinky twists with extensions are so on trend this winter.
-But short mini kinky twists also look great.
+But short mini kinky twist hairstyles also look great.

 A great hairstyle option for winter.
 You can either use textured hair for a fuller and more natural look or straight hair.